-- 6. Contact security vendor and monitoring company to notify them of the job termination of key personnel. - a.
-Remove terminated key personnel from any notification, contact or call lists.
+6. Contact security vendor and monitoring company to notify them of the job termination of key personnel.

 Job Separation-at times key personnel may decide to part ways on their own accord.
 In such circumstances there will be some basic steps and procedures to follow in for job separations.